 Anti-glare or anti-reflective (AR) coatings are applied to the lenses to eliminate irritating reflections from the front and back of the lenses.
 Vision challenges like glare or reflections can decrease the wearer’s vision comfort and may contribute to the symptoms of DES.
 Discuss your options of anti-glare glasses for computers with your eyecare professional.

 Some blue light filter glasses produce a visible blue/purple reflex.
 This is especially evident during video calls, and it is usually the case with blue light coatings applied to the lens surface.
 If appearance is high on your list, rather look for lenses with in-material blue light technology, such as ZEISS BlueGuard Lenses.
-The blue light protection is incorporated into the lens itself, so visible reflections are minimized.
+The blue light protection is incorporated into the lens itself, so visible reflections are minimised.